 To update to the latest release on GitHub download or clone the repository to your computer.

-- Move all files in the src directory to your current install location, overwrite all existing files except for
+- Move all files in the src directory to your current install location, overwrite all existing files

 config.ymlto make sure that the settings are correct